Personal Property Tax Questions

 What personal property is prorated?

 If boat owners state they have sold their boat or moved the boat to another locality, the owner must notify GIF in writing of any change in status of the vessel.
-They will accept address changes, cancellations, and changes to the city/county where the boat is normally garage, docked, or parked by emailing to firstname.lastname@example.org. or fill out the GIF form and mail to 4010 W. Broad St., P.O.
+They will accept address changes, cancellations, and changes to the city/county where the boat is normally garaged, docked or parked by emailing email@example.com. or fill out the GIF form and mail to 4010 W. Broad St., P.O.
 Box 11528, Richmond, VA 23230.
 After notifying GIF, please contact the Commissioner of Revenue’s Office at (757) 365-6222.
-Boats registered with the USCG will require a bill of sale submitted to Commissioner of Revenue’s Office.
+Boats registered with the USCG will require a bill of sale submitted to the Commissioner of Revenue’s Office.

 What does proration of personal property taxes mean?